Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Canada has built a system where real estate wealth is politically protected, where younger people are told to accept permanently degraded affordability, and where [immigration targets](https://www.canada.ca/en/immigration-refugees-citizenship/news/notices/supplementary-immigration-levels-2024-2026.html), labour supply, university economics, construction capacity, interest rates, municipal zoning, provincial land-use rules, and federal growth policy all collide in ways no ballot can cleanly address.

-That does not mean immigration is the only cause of housing costs.
-It is not.
+Immigration is one cause among many.

 But population targets, housing supply, wages, infrastructure, and asset prices are coupled systems.
 CMHC has estimated that Canada needs [millions of additional homes to restore affordability](https://www.cmhc-schl.gc.ca/observer/2023/estimating-how-much-housing-we-need-by-2030), and later estimated that housing starts would need to [nearly double until 2035](https://www.cmhc-schl.gc.ca/professionals/housing-markets-data-and-research/housing-research/research-reports/accelerate-supply/canadas-housing-supply-shortages-a-new-framework) to meet projected demand.
 When governments pursue high growth without building enough housing, transit, healthcare capacity, schools, and infrastructure, the pressure does not land evenly.
 It lands on renters, new buyers, new arrivals, young families, and anyone without property wealth.